DETAILED ACTION

 operation mode (paragraphs 95, 97, and 98: relay node uses selected mode of operation to communicate with UE).

-Tekgul does not teach the selection of the WCD-controlled operation mode is associated with one or more of: a set of time resource, a set of frequency resources, or a set of spatial resources.
+Tekgul does not teach transmit an indication of the set of time resources, the set of frequency resources, or a set of spatial resources.

 Tekgul’s paragraphs 34-36 discloses wireless communication is operated in a frequency spectrum.

-Therefore, it would have been obvious to one with ordinary skill in the art before the effective filing date of the invention to implement in Tekgul the selection of the WCD-controlled operation mode is associated with a set of frequency resources.
+Therefore, it would have been obvious to one with ordinary skill in the art before the effective filing date of the invention to implement in Tekgul selection of WCD-controlled operation mode is associated with a set of spatial resource.

-The motivation would have been interference reduction (paragraph 122).
+The motivation would have been for beam/spatial diversity.

 Regarding claims 19 and 30, Tekgul discloses an apparatus for wireless communication at a wireless communication device (WCD) (figure 7 base station), comprising: